 7. Half Streets: Half streets are prohibited except when they are essential to the subdivision, are beneficial to the City, or when the City Public Works Department is satisfied that the other half of the street will be dedicated to the public when the adjoining property is subdivided.
 When an existing half street is adjacent to a tract to be subdivided, the other half of the street must be platted within the new subdivision.
 8. Street Continuity: Streets that are a continuation of streets in contiguous territory shall be so aligned as to assure that their centerlines shall coincide and shall have matching names.
 In cases where straight continuations are not physically possible, such centerline shall be continued by a centerline offset of not less than one hundred twenty-five (125) feet.
 9. Tangent for Reverse Curves: A tangent shall be introduced where necessary as determined by City Engineering between reverse curves on arterial and collector streets.

 10. Deflected Street Lines to be Curved: When continuing street lines deflect from each other at any one point by more than five (5) degrees, they shall be connected by a curve with a radius adequate to ensure adequate stopping sight distance at the center line of a street in accordance with the most current American Association of State Highway and Transportation Officials (AASHTO) Manual guidelines.
-11. Intersections: Local streets shall be laid out ~~so as~~ to intersect as nearly as possible at right angles and no local street shall intersect any other local street at less than eighty (80) degrees.
+11. Intersections: Local streets shall be laid out to intersect as nearly as possible at right angles and no local street shall intersect any other local street at less than eighty (80) degrees.
 Such angle of eighty (80) degrees or greater shall be retained for at least fifty (50) feet back from the intersection.
 Any street intersection involving an arterial and/or collector street, shall intersect at ninety (90) degrees, shall be retained for at least one hundred (100) feet back from the intersection.
 Not more than two (2) streets shall intersect at any one point unless specifically approved by the City Public Works Department.
 12. Lot Corners at intersections: Lot corners at all street intersections shall be designed to accommodate public infrastructure and the requirements of the American Disabilities Act (ADA) 13.
-Sight distance: The alignment of all streets and roads must provide adequate sight distances in accordance with Section 27-1802 H, Visibility at Intersections, Billings Zoning Code, the most current American Association of State Highway and Transportation Officials (AASHTO) Manual guidelines.
-Intersections must be designed to provide adequate visibility for traffic safety based on the designed operating speeds of the intersecting roadways.
+Sight distance: The alignment of all streets and roads must provide adequate sight distances in accordance with Section 27-1802 H, Visibility at Intersections, Billings Zoning Code.
 14. Approach Permits: The subdivider shall obtain the applicable approach or curb cut permits for all new accesses to City streets.
 The subdivider shall obtain an approach permit approved by the Montana Department of Transportation (MDT) for any vehicular access onto a state highway.
 15. Street/Road Names and Lot Addresses: New streets/roads aligned with existing streets/roads shall have the same name as the existing street/road.
-All new street names and lot addresses shall be approved by the City Fire Department City GIS/ Land Management prior to final plat approval in order to avoid duplication and confusion with names of existing roads.
+All new street names and lot addresses shall be approved by the City GIS / Land Management prior to final plat approval in order to avoid duplication and confusion with names of existing roads.
 16. Street/Road Signs and Traffic Control Devices: Street or road signs and traffic control devices of the size, shape, and height approved by the governing body must be placed at all intersections.
 Traffic control devices must conform to the standards contained in the Manual on Uniform Traffic Control Devices.
 17. Central Mail Delivery: When required by the United States Postal Service, the developer shall provide a cluster/gang mailbox area for mail delivery.
 All access provided to these mail delivery systems shall be ADA compliant.